mobingi/mobingi-cli/README.md

-  creds       manage your credentials help        help about any command login       login to Mobingi API registry    manage your docker registry stack       manage your stack svrconf     manage your server config file version     print the version
+  creds       manage your credentials help        help about any command login       login to Mobingi API registry    manage your Mobingi docker registry reset       reset config to defaults stack       manage your stack svrconf     manage your server config file version     print the version